Waste management in Japan: Garbage collection

 In Japan, public trash cans are quite rare, having been removed from public spaces in the aftermath of the 1995 Tokyo Subway Sarin Attack.
 Usually, trash produced outside is brought home and sorted with household trash before collection.
 Trash is sorted based on regulations that vary by municipality into as many as thirty different categories.

 In urban areas, garbage collection is usually done by small compacting garbage trucks which convey garbage from producers and bring it to centralized transport stations, where it is then delivered by a larger truck to a disposal or incineration site.
 This approach is used to minimize redundant trips and because smaller trucks can better navigate narrow urban roads.
 One area of innovation is the development of hybrid or electric motor trucks which produce less pollution and greenhouse gas emissions.
 In the collection business, there has been a recent trend towards privatization, with 80% of collection across Japan being done by private companies amidst public-sector cutbacks.
 In rural Japan, where there is no curbside collection, residents bring their own trash to neighborhood collection centers.

-Garbage disposal
+Waste disposal

 In 2014, 437 million tons of waste was produced in Japan, of which 44 million tons, or about 10%, was municipal waste and the remaining 393 million tons was industrial waste.
 In 2016, the 43 million tons of municipal waste was generated, about 925 grams per day for each person living in Japan.
 This continued a downward trend in both the total amount of household garbage produced and per-capita production that has been visible following recycling laws passed in the 1990s.
 Major disposal methods for waste in Japan include incineration, recycling, landfill and backfilling.